 Dyches Spelling Variations

 Spelling variations of this family name include: Dicus, Dick, Diks, Dickek, Dickstein, Dicksthein, Dykenstein, Dyks and many more.

 Early Notables of the Dyches family (pre 1700)

-More information is included under the topic Early Dyches Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Dyches Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dyches family